Hanover County Online School: Application Process for the 2023–2024 School Year

 Thank you for your interest in the Hanover County Online School.
 Our school provides the same high quality instruction as in all HCPS schools.
 While instruction is provided in an online environment, at the heart of our school are the daily interactions between teachers and students.
 While students spend some time each day or block working away from the computer, they are expected to attend live, daily instruction and to interact with their teachers and classmates.
-It is imperative for students and families to recognize that students cannot be successful in HCOS without regular daily attendance, participation, and high-speed internet.
+It is imperative for students and families to recognize that students cannot be successful in HCOS without regular daily attendance and participation.

-The application process for HCOS is now open and will remain open through February 1, 2023.
-Completed applications should be completed and submitted via the 2023–2024 online school application form.
-If you require a paper copy, you can make this request by calling (804) 365-8069 or by emailing us.
-If you have questions about the application or process, please contact a member of the HCOS team.
+The application process for HCOS will remain open through February 1, 2024.
+Completed applications should be completed and submitted via the 2024-25 Online School Application Form.
+If you require a paper copy, you can make this request by calling (804) 365-8069 or by emailing [email protected].
+If you have questions about the application or process, please contact a member of the HCOS Leadership Team.

 Please review all of this information carefully to ensure that the Online School is a good instructional fit for your child and your family.